Skip to main content

 I re-joined the University of Leeds in 2023 as the Institute Manager for the Leeds Arts and Humanities Research Institute.
 I previously worked in the School of Languages Culture and Societies here at Leeds and have also taught at the universities of Cardiff, Newcastle and Royal Holloway.
 I also worked for the Welsh Joint Education Committee (WJEC).
 Prior to re-joining Leeds I worked at the University of York as part of the NCELP team, now Language Driven Pedagogy.

 As LAHRI manager I get to work with researchers from across the university, as well as external stakeholders, facilitating interdisciplinary research.
-I manage internal funding schemes including the Sadler Seminars, LAHRI Pump-Priming scheme, LAHRI Speculative Conversations, Interdisciplinary Research and Impact Fund for Culture, LAHRI Postdoctoral Fellowship Scheme, as well as external funding schemes including LAHRI/LUCAS Virtual Fellowship Scheme, Brotherton Fellowships and Bedford Fellowships.
+I manage internal funding schemes including the Sadler Seminars, LAHRI Pump-Priming scheme, LAHRI Speculative Conversations, LAHRI Postdoctoral Visiting Fellowship Scheme, as well as external funding schemes including LAHRI/LUCAS Virtual Fellowship Scheme, Brotherton Fellowships and Bedford Fellowships.
 I manage LAHRI’s internal and external communications to promote opportunities and successes, support networking events connecting researchers within and beyond the arts and humanities.
 I also manage the Institute’s estate and resources, HR and finance matters.

 Qualifications

-• Hons in French, German and European Studies (University of Bath)
+• BA Hons in French, German and European Studies (University of Bath)

 • PhD in German Culture (University of Bath)